-REQU JIREMENT DOCUMENTED IN: Mandatory The guideline/development process must meet all the following conditions: B.I The purpose of the guideline is stated, including the clinical questions (see Requirement C.I), issue or problems the guideline addresses.
-Must be in Guideline but can also be in Technical report B.2 The health care setting to which the recommendations apply is described, including the health system level (e.g. primary care, acute care) and clinical stage (e.g. whether the guideline covers prevention, screening, assessment, treatment, rehabilitation or monitoring).
-Guideline B.3 .
+REQUIREMENT DOCUMENTED IN: Mandatory The guideline/development process must meet all the following conditions: B.1 The purpose of the guideline is stated, including the clinical questions (see Requirement C.1), issue or problems the guideline addresses.
+Guidelines for Guidelines Scoping Guideline Must be in Guideline but can also be in Technical report B.2 The health care settings to which the recommendations apply is described, including the health system level (e.g. primary care, acute care) and clinical stage (e.g. whether the guideline covers prevention, screening, assessment, treatment, rehabilitation or monitoring).
+Guideline B.3.
 The intended end users of the guideline are clearly defined, and any relevant exceptions are identified.
-Guideline B.4 The population to which the guideline recommendations will apply is defined (e.g. children, adolescents, adults or older adults) and population subgroups for which specific information is required are identified and described.
-Guideline B.5 Issues relevant to Aboriginal and Torres Strait Islander peoples (such as particular risks, treatment considerations or sociocultural considerations) are identified and described.
-Guideline Desir Desirable The guideline/development process should meet the following conditions, where applicable: B.5.1 Issues relevant to special-needs groups such as culturally and linguistically diverse communities or groups with low socioeconomic status (e.g. particular risks, treatment considerations or sociocultural considerations) are identified and described.
-Guideline iv This is currently a desirable requirement due to insufficient best practice models for engagement with these groups.
-When appropriate guidance on how to meet this requirement has been developed it is intended that this will become mandatory.
+Guidelines for Guidelines Engaging Stakeholders Guideline B.4 The population to which the guideline recommendations will apply is defined (e.g. children, adolescents, adults or older adults) and population subgroups for which specific information is required are identified and described.
+Guidelines for Guidelines Equity Guideline B.5 Issues relevant to Aboriginal and Torres Strait Islander peoples (such as particular risks, treatment considerations or sociocultural considerations) are identified and described.
+Guidelines for Guidelines Engaging Aboriginal and Torres Strait Islander Peoples Guideline Desirable The guideline/development process should meet the following conditions, where applicable: B.5.1 Issues relevant to special-needs groups such as culturally and linguistically diverse communities or groups with low socioeconomic status (e.g. particular risks, treatment considerations or sociocultural considerations) are identified and described.
+Guidelines for Guidelines Equity Guideline